DISPUTE SETTLEMENT

 On 31 August 2022, the Chair of the panel informed the DSB that in view of the panel's acceptance of extensions requested by the parties to the timetable as originally proposed by the panel and the voluminous submissions from the parties, the panel did not expect to issue its final report to the parties before the end of 2022.
 The Chair apprised the DSB that the report would be available to the public once it was circulated to the Members in all three official languages, and that the date of circulation depends on completion of translation.
 On 6 October 2022, the Chair of the panel informed the DSB that the panel did not expect to issue its final report to the parties before mid-2023.

-On 30 October 2023, the Chair of the panel informed the DSB that the panel report had been scheduled to be circulated on 10 November 2023 and that, further to the parties' joint request dated 30 October 2023, the panel had agreed to suspend its work, in accordance with Article 12.12 of the DSU, until 31 March 2024.
-The panel noted that, pursuant to Article 12.12 of the DSU, the panel may suspend its work at any time at the request of the complaining party for a period not exceeding 12 months.
+On 30 October 2023, the Chair of the panel informed the DSB that the panel report had been scheduled to be circulated to Members on 10 November 2023 but that, on 30 October 2023, the parties had jointly requested the panel to suspend its work until 31 March 2024 and the panel had granted that request for suspension.

 Share